Caesurus/PicoCTF2017/L3_ConfigConsole/README.md

 * Libc leaked address
 * Ability to do more calls to the vulnerable printf

+The hint says that there is a place in libc that we can jump to that will give you a shell.
+That's nice and all, but is very libc binary specific.
+Let's do it in a more robust way.

 Next, we want to find a function that will take a pointer, preferably to a string we control.
 ```C
 void set_prompt(char *prompt) {